jrief/django-entangled/README.md

 Foreign keys are stored as `"fieldname": {"model": "appname.modelname", "pk": 1234}` in our JSON field, meaning that we have no database constraints.
 If a target object is deleted, that foreign key points to nowhere.
-Therefore always keep in mind, that we don't have any referential integrity and hence must writing our code in a defensive manner.
+Therefore always keep in mind, that we don't have any referential integrity and hence must write our code in a defensive manner.

 ## Changes